PS2Sanctuary/Sanctuary.Census/docs/migrating-from-census.md

 The shape of the response document should be exactly the same as DBG Census.

-:warning: Please note that non-int64 numbers, boolean and `null` values are represented appropriately, rather than as strings.
+If you would prefer that responses are serialized according to JSON spec, you can add the `c:censusJSON=false` command.
-You can change this behaviour, in order to be consistent with the DBG Census, by adding the `c:censusJSON=true` command.
+All number, boolean and `null` values will be represented appropriately, rather than as strings.

 ### Error Responses